CorneaCare Logo

 What is an Epiretinal Membrane?

-Epiretinal membrane is fibrous tissue (scar tissue) that forms on the top of the retina.¹ Epiretinal membranes are also referred to as ERMs, cellophane maculopathy or macular puckers.² There are often no symptoms associated with ERMs, but some patients experience vision loss or vision distortion in the affected eye if the size of the ERM is large enough to cover and deform the macula.²
+Epiretinal membrane is fibrous tissue (scar tissue) that forms on the top of the retina.1 Epiretinal membranes are also referred to as ERMs, cellophane maculopathy or macular puckers.
+There are often no symptoms that occur with ERMs, but some patients experience vision loss or vision distortion in the affected eye if the size of the ERM is large enough to cover and deform the macula.2

-Aging is associated with the development of ERMs, and the average age of diagnosis is around 65 years old.¹ Other retinal conditions may lead to the development of ERMs in younger populations.²
+Aging is related to the development of ERMs, and the average age of diagnosis is around 65 years old.1 Other retinal conditions may lead to the development of ERMs in younger populations.2

 There are relatively few treatment options for ERMs.
-Some will clear on their own, while other ERMs require surgery if symptoms worsen or the ERM is affecting vision.²
+Some resolve on their own, while other ERMs require surgery if symptoms worsen or they affect your vision.2

 • Epiretinal membranes are relatively harmless scars on the top part of the retina.